 NOTE: This post was originally published in 2015, so we decided it was time for an update!
-We refreshed this list with the very latest free tools and some of the old faves that just keep on being awesome.
+We refreshed this list with the very latest tools to create free business graphics and some of the old faves that just keep on being awesome.
 Enjoy!

 Viral social media posts today are hyper-visual, and your business posts must follow suit.
 As attention spans shrink, it’s even more important to showcase your brand’s fabulosity with stunning, beautiful imagery.
 That makes hiring a professional graphic designer one of the best investments you can make in your business (except for downloading Edgar, of course).

-The following apps are all “cheap-as-free,” meaning they don’t require a single digit of credit card information – and make creating gorgeous marketing materials a breeze.
+The following apps are all “cheap-as-free,” meaning they don’t require a single digit of credit card information – and make creating gorgeous business images and graphics a breeze.

 What it’s great for: Easy, next-level customization of your social media graphics

 Canva gives you that top-notch designer look on a $0 budget.
-Let’s check out how you’d add a graphic to your blog.
+Let’s check out how you can create free graphics with Canva.

 How to use it: